rintran720/cyberpunk-ui/README.md

 // Check environment
 if (isBrowser) {
-  // Client-side only code
+  // client-side only
 }

-// Hook to check if component mounted function MyComponent() {
+// Check if mounted
+function MyComponent() {
   const isMounted = useIsMounted();